Unmesh-Kumar/Unmesh-Kumar.github.io/index.md

 MYSQL<br>

 ## What Have I Done?
-Not Much.
-Since I’m still struggling in the Coding World.
-I am an active member of [Programming and Algorithms Group](http://pag.iitr.ac.in/) I love Competitive Programming and I am an Artificial Intelligence Enthusiast especially Computer Vision and Reinforcement Learning .I am capable of developing Web app using Django and React, Android and Ios Apps using flutter.
+Not Much.I’m still struggling in the Coding World.
+I am an active member of [Programming and Algorithms Group(PAG)](http://pag.iitr.ac.in/) I love Competitive Programming and I am an Artificial Intelligence Enthusiast especially Computer Vision and Reinforcement Learning .I am capable of developing Web app using Django and React, Android and Ios Apps using flutter.
 I am also capable of developing 2-D and 3-D games using Unity 3-D.I have a special love for Python.

 ## Contact
 Email : [unmeshkamleshkumar@gmail.com](mailto:unmeshkamleshkumar@gmail.com)<br>